 - Go crazy with online marketing to draw potential supporters to your profile.

 Remember, with crowdfunding, you’re giving away a product or service, not equity.
-If you hit your goal, it’s your responsibility to make sure the promises you made are delivered upon with exceptional products.
+If you hit your goal, it’s your responsibility to deliver the exceptional products you promised in your campaign.
+[Read related article: What Is Crowdfunding?]

 To get a feel for how to create a killer pitch, check out these insanely successful crowdfunding pitches:

-To successfully raise money with a Venture Capital (VC) Firm you’ll need to:
+To successfully raise money with a VC firm, you’ll need to: